psoloway/puppetlabs-tomcat/README.md

 #####`war_name`

-*Optional.* Specifies the name of the WAR.
+Specifies the name of the WAR.
 Valid options: a string containing a filename that ends in '.war'.
 Default: the '[name]' passed in your define.

 #####`war_purge`

-*Optional.* Specifies whether to purge the exploded WAR directory.
+Specifies whether to purge the exploded WAR directory.
 Only applicable when `war_ensure` is set to 'absent' or 'false'.

 **Note:** Setting this parameter to 'false' does not prevent Tomcat from removing the exploded WAR directory if Tomcat is running and autoDeploy is set to 'true'.
 Valid options: 'true' and 'false'.
 Default: 'true'.

 #####`war_source`

-*Required, unless `war_ensure` is set to 'false' or 'absent'.* Specifies the source to deploy the WAR from.
-Valid options: a `puppet://`, `http(s)://`, or `ftp://` URL.
+*Required unless `war_ensure` is set to 'false' or 'absent'.* Specifies the source to deploy the WAR from.
+Valid options: a string containing a `puppet://`, `http(s)://`, or `ftp://` URL.

 ##Limitations